quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

 2. Any open pull requests must be re-opened using the new infrastructure[^1]

-A lesson release is minted into a zenodo DOI (by François), [the lesson repository is be archived][backing-up], and subsequently converted in place using the [lesson transition tool][lesson-transition].
+A lesson release is minted into a zenodo DOI (by François), [the lesson repository will be archived][backing-up], and subsequently converted in place using the [lesson transition tool][lesson-transition].
 The branch holding the styles version of the website will be copied to a static branch called “legacy”.
 The styles version of the website will have a banner that announces that a newer version of the